All Products

 The span/Request Multiple parameter of Span A is 10/1.00, which indicates that Span A is called only once by each request.
 However, for Span B, eight spans are called by four requests.
 Therefore, Span B is called twice by each request.
 This reflects the distribution of spans in each request.

-The Average self-consumption/proportion parameter of Span A is 5.00 ms/25.00%, which indicates that the average exclusive duration of Span A is 5 milliseconds.
-This duration excludes the duration of Span B and Span C. The average exclusive duration of Span A accounts for only 25% of the overall average duration.
-The average duration of Span B and Span C is equal to their overall average duration because Span B and Span C do not have child spans.
+The Average self-consumption/proportion parameter of Span A is 5.00 ms/25.00%, which indicates that the average self-time of Span A (except Span B and Span C) is 5 milliseconds.
+The average self-time of Span A accounts for only 25% of the overall average time.
+However, the average self-time of Span B and Span C is equal to their overall average time because Span B and Span C do not have child spans.
 This reflects the distribution of average duration.

-The Number of exceptions/percentage of exceptions parameter of Span A is 2/20.00%, which indicates that Span A has two exceptions, accounting for 20% of the total number of requests.
+The Number of Exceptions / Exception Ratio parameter of Span A is 2/20.00%, which indicates that Span A has two exceptions, accounting for 20% of the total number of requests.
 The Number of exceptions/percentage of exceptions parameter of Span B is 2/50.00%.
-Given that each request calls Span B twice, the total number of requests for Span B is 4, and the exception ratio of Span B is 50%, two requests for Span B have exceptions.
-Therefore, the exceptions in Span B may be distributed in the following circumstance: Among the total four requests, two requests are successful.
+Given that each request calls Span B twice, the total number of requests is 4, and the exception ratio is 50%, two requests have exceptions.
+Therefore, the distribution of exceptions in Span B may be: Among the total four requests, two requests are successful.
 Among the remaining two requests, an exception occurs in the first call of each request whereas the second call is successful.

 Note

-To view the details of a specific trace, move the pointer over the span name and click the recommended trace ID that appears.
+To view the details of a specific trace, move the pointer over the blue span name.
+You can click the recommended trace ID to view the details.

 Trace topology